§ 01 Trauma & PTSD

 This practice is not an emergency service.
 If you are in immediate danger or may harm yourself or someone else, call or text 988, call 911, or go to the nearest emergency department.

-A short consultation is enough to decide whether this kind of psychiatric care fits what you are carrying.
+Fifteen minutes, free, by phone.
+Enough to decide together whether this kind of care fits what you are carrying.

 Book a free 15-minute consultation